anoma/nspec/docs/tutorial/engines/index.juvix.md

     Add a definition of `engine set to the juvix Prelude, and add a link to it here, i.e., where we have `_engine set_`.

-Finally, the
+Finally,
-the "full" global state of any Anoma instance is modeled as an engine set with local clocks for each engine engine environment and a set of messages in transit.
+the "full" global state of any Anoma instance is modeled as an engine set, a set of messages in transit, and one local clock for each engine environment in the engine set.

 ??? todo "juvix code for global state"